 Career Opportunities for Anthrozoology Program Graduates

-Aspiring anthrozoologists can easily transition their skills to work in zoos, animal rescues and sanctuaries, education settings, art and academia, in areas like philosophy or ethics.
+Aspiring anthrozoologists can easily transition their skills to work in animal shelters, rescues, pet industry, laboratories, and sanctuaries, , informal environmental, conservation, and humane education, art and academia, in areas like philosophy, ethics,sociology, psychology, or animal welfare.